cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 OPRF and key exchange flow.
 The key exchange protocol is authenticated using the client and server credentials established during registration; see {{offline-phase}}.
 The type of keys MUST be suitable for the key exchange protocol.
-For example, if the key exchange protocol is 3DH, as described in {{opaque-3dh}}, then the private and public keys must be Diffie-Hellman keys.
+For example, if the key exchange protocol is 3DH, as described in {{protocol}}, then the private and public keys must be Diffie-Hellman keys.
 In the end, the client proves its knowledge of the password, and both client and server agree on a mutually authenticated shared secret key.